How to Do Warrior III (Virabhadrasana III)

 Keep your lifted leg engaged by flexing your foot.

-1. It’s okay if your back leg isn’t parallel to the floor.
-Prioritize keeping your pelvis in a forward-facing position.
-If you open your hip, you will be able to lift your leg higher, but that isn’t this pose.
+• It’s okay if your back leg isn’t parallel to the floor.
+Prioritise keeping your pelvis in a forward-facing position.
+Opening your hip will let you lift your leg higher, but that isn’t the aim of Warrior III.

-2. Choose a different arm variation.
-Your arms can wing backwards or bring your hands to Anjali mudra at your sternum.
+• Experiment with different arm positions.
+Your arms can wing backwards or you can bring your hands to Anjali Mudra at your sternum.

-3. Practice this pose with your lifted foot on a wall as you get a feel for the hip alignment.
+• Practice this pose with your lifted foot on a wall to get a feel for the hip alignment.

 By Ann Pizer who has been practicing and writing about yoga for over 20 years.